-The rise of institutional investment in purpose-built build-to-rent
+The rise of institutional investment in purpose-built BTR in the UK

 Institutional capital has become a significant component of both global and local markets.
 But how is it specifically impacting the UK market, as structural change towards renting-only further reinforces demand for purpose-built BTR?